 What’s a Domain Name?

 A Domain Name is your business name and digital address on the web: It is the bit that people type into their browsers to find your website (e.g. www.heartcomms.com.au).
 Every digital address on the internet is unique.
+(This post has tips on how to choose the right domain name for your business.)

 What is Web Hosting?